weirdgyn/addnet/README.md

 ## When use this tool (hopefully never!)

 In the correct approach to electronic design the normal workflow when a new net is needed during PCB routing you should get back on __EESchema__, apply the needed fixes, export it to the ```net``` file and rebuild the connectivity in __PCBNew__.
-In the real world and more specifically under some work dynamics/cicumstances (hurry hurry!) this workflow can be painful and time wasting.
+In the real world and more specifically under some work dynamics/cicumstances (hurry hurry!) this workflow can time wasting or disruptive.

 The main cases-of-use for this tool are the following (assuming an intricate schematics as a basis or no schematics at all):
 1. I have not a schematics and I need to modify pcb design;